-He is currently a non-executive director of British Chambers of Commerce and Finance Yorkshire among others, and has been involved in numerous national, regional and local committees, partnership bodies and senior positions in public life over the years.
+He is currently a non-executive director of Finance Yorkshire and an Advisory Board member of the UK Northern Powerhouse, chaired by Lord Bob Kerslake, and has been involved in numerous local, regional and national committees, partnership bodies and senior positions in public life over the years.

 The Chamber is recognised as the collective voice of business in the Humber and is also the largest private sector trade association/business services provider in the Humber region.

 Pauline Wade, Director of International Trade

 Pauline joined the Chamber in 1997 after moving to the region from London.
 A member of the Institute of Export, she was employed in the City of London for solicitors specialising in international taxation and corporate law, before working for several years to the Chairman and Chief Executive of the Ladbroke Group, where she was directly involved in the acquisition of the Hilton International Hotel chain by the British-owned Ladbroke Group in 1987.
 With over 25 years’ experience of international trade, Pauline has considerable expertise in promoting international business opportunities across markets and sectors.